MooersLab/modular-annotated-bibliography-typst/README.md

 This provides the instant gratification that so many crave.
 This also accelerates debugging the source code.
 The web service also provides easy access to other packages.
-The experience of writing the annotated bibliography on Typst is more enjoyable than doing the same task with Overleaf.
+The experience of writing the annotated bibliography on the **typst.app** is more enjoyable than doing the same task with Overleaf.
 Doing this task on either web service is more fun than doing it locally.